daattali/ddpcr/README.md

     plate_pnpp %>% plot(text_size_mutant_freq = 8)

 ![](vignettes/overview_files/figure-markdown_strict/pnppplot-1.png)

+> To see all the available plot parameters for this plate type, run
+> `?plot.pnpp_experiment`.
+In addition, any plot parameter that is
+> available for default plates can also be used here (all parameters
+> listed under `?plot.ddpcr_plate`).

 The wildtype droplets are green and the mutant droplets are purple.
 The well colours themselves reflect the **significant\_mutant\_cluster**